vikascjadhav/training/redhat/README.md

 are designed to build and run scalable applications in public, private, and hybrid clouds.
 Exa containers, microservices, Kubernetes, and other modern technologies serve as examples.

+cloud-native Technologies enable - resiliency, maintainability, observability, and their processes are automated to allow for frequent updates and deployments.

 Quarkus is a cloud-native framework, which means that the main deployment platform is the container.